Beyond the Threshold ...

 So, to be clear, when lucid dreaming, consciousness is not as bright as an OBE and is somewhat displaced or has permeated throughout the content of the dream (not localized); it is as though you are a puppetmaster from afar.
 These are two of the major differences between OBEs and lucid dreams.
 (I will discuss this subject further in the chapter "Objective Reality or Lucid Dreaming?")

 To read the other 33 "Questions & Answers" in this chapter (and to read the entire book), you may order the book at the Amazon link below.

 Available at Amazon: Paperback: $9.95

 by Jonas Ridgeway

-I first learned about the out-of-body experience as a teenager from my mother, who had experienced the phenomenon herself many times.
+I first learned about out-of-body experiences from my mother when I was a teenager.
+Her OBEs were spontaneous, but she had done it many times.
 I was so fascinated with this subject that I was determined to figure out how to induce the phenomenon myself and have since had hundreds of fully conscious projections.
 This book, Exploring Your Inner Reality, details the steps I took to initiate these experiences and the strange situations I encountered while being out of body.

 TABLE OF CONTENTS

 The Ectoplasmic Fog